pseandersson/hyperbolic-algo/README.md

 ## Abstract
 In geometry, many has study the properties of the pointcaré disc, which is unit-disc excluding the boundary.
 It is the foundation for the hyperbolic geometry which enabling more tesselation configurations, and it might be of interest of gamedevelopers to use such a tesselation for the gaming world.
 However the hyperbolic geometry is non-euclidean which means the translation by a mouse-pointer, which coordinates is given by euclidean coordinates for a point is non-trivial, since it has to be transformed into circles to be used when transforming the coordinates in the hyperbolic geometric space.

-There have been several work covering Möbius transformation in poincaré disc, but no work was found about transferring euclidean transformation into hyperbolic transformations.
+There have been several work covering Möbius transformation in poincaré disk model, but no work was found about transferring euclidean transformation into hyperbolic transformations.

 In this paper a geometric construction is approximating the euclidean translation transformation in the hyperbolic space is presented.

 ## Literature Survey

-The take away from the literature is that two reflections can create a translation, and in inversive geoemtry or hyperbolic geometry one use reflections to *transfer* points in the geometric constructions [https://en.wikipedia.org/wiki/Inversive_geometry#In_higher_dimensions].
+The take away from the literature is that two reflections can create a translation, and in hyperbolic geometry one use reflections to *transfer* points in the geometric constructions [https://en.wikipedia.org/wiki/Inversive_geometry#In_higher_dimensions].
+All transformations in pointcaré disk model, or inside the unit disc are Möbius transformations [https://en.wikipedia.org/wiki/Hyperbolic_geometry].

 ## Definitions